 Since 2019 Lil Nas X has become a household name, as quickly as his viral genre-bending song “Old Town Road” made its way across platforms like TikTok, Twitter, and ultimately to the top of the Billboard charts.
 The song responsible for giving his car...

 Read more about how Lil Nas X has forever changed Hip Hop as a queer artist here

 Since her debut on the Disney Channel, pop superstar Miley Cyrus has become one of the boldest performers of her generation.
 Along with openly workshopping her public image, sound and appearance, Cyrus has been fearless in her advocacy for queer people everywhere as an out-and-proud member of the LGBTQ community...

-Read the full article of Miley showing love for the LGBTQ+ community here
+Read the full article of Miley showing love for the LGBT+ community here